Concord Faculty: Distinguished Credentials. Responsive Support.

 Education: LLM, Tulane Law School; JD, Thurgood Marshall Law School; BA, UT-Arlington

 Bar Memberships: Non-practicing member of the Texas Bar

 Vanessa Pierce specializes in corporate and intellectual property law.
 Prior to moving to Washington State, Rollins served as senior counsel for international and legal affairs for the Intellectual Property Owners Association (IPO) in Washington, D.C.
 Prior to joining IPO, Pierce was a full-time law school professor at Wayne State University Law School and Ave Maria School of Law, teaching patent, copyright, trademark, and contracts courses.
 Pierce has written several intellectual property-related articles and lectured frequently for various organizations.
 Before becoming a professor, Pierce practiced intellectual property and corporate law for 8 years in private practice.
 She is registered to practice before the United States Patent and Trademark Office.

-Education: JD cum laude, Notre Dame Law School; BS, The University of Utah
+Education: JD, Notre Dame Law School; BS, The University of Utah

 Publications: ”Trademark Fair Use: Braun® Versus the Bunny,” Marquette International Property Law Review (2009); “If It Walks Like Duck, and Quacks Like a Duck, Shouldn’t It Be a Duck?
 How a ‘Functional’ Approach Ameliorates the Discontinuity Between the ‘Primary Significance’ Tests for Genericness and Secondary Meaning,” New Mexico Law Review (2007)